bradygerndt/ecs-efs-deployment/README.md

 # ecs-efs-deployment
-Terraform configuration for ECS deployment backed by EFS
+Terraform configuration for Fargate ECS deployment backed by EFS